 This award recognises an outstanding contribution and lifetime commitment to the practice of clinical paediatric endocrinology in a country outside Europe and the Mediterranean basin.
 The award aims to strengthen the relationship between ESPE and its sister societies and to acknowledge excellence in paediatric endocrinology around the world.

-- Candidates must be nominated in writing by one ESPE member or an official representative of a sister society to ESPE.
+- Candidates must be nominated in writing by an ESPE member, or an official representative of a sister society to ESPE.

 - Any candidate nominated by an ESPE member should be endorsed by the local sister society.

-- A letter of endorsement, outlining the suitability of the candidate for the award, should accompany the nomination.
+- To nominate, please send a letter letter of endorsement, outlining the suitability of the candidate for the award to [email protected].

 - The International Outstanding Clinician Award is conferred during a presentation ceremony at the ESPE annual meeting with a brief response from the winner; the award does not include a lecture within the awards session.